tokesr/HIBPwned_analyzer/README.md

-This project is a Cortex analyzer to find account breaches, account pastes, and site breaches by using the haveibeenpwned.com API.
+**HIBPwned_analyzer** is a Cortex analyzer to find account breaches, account pastes, and site breaches by using the haveibeenpwned.com API.
 Be aware this is not the official HIBP analyzer for Cortex.
 I added two additional queries to that one because these are also frequently used by analysts (these or similar functionalities on other sites).

 The analyzer comes in three different flavors:
-1. : AccountBreach: Provides information about account breaches.
-If a breach happened and it is stored on haveibeenpwned.com the analyzer will return with true *(report will contain the details)* and false if the account hasn't been breached.
+1. AccountBreach: Provides information about account breaches.
+If a breach happened and it is stored on haveibeenpwned.com the analyzer will return with true (report will contain the details) and false if the account hasn't been breached.
-1. : AccountPaste: Provides information about pastes of an account.
+1. AccountPaste: Provides information about pastes of an account.
 If any paste were found the value is going to be true.
-1. : SiteBreach: Provides information about a site breach.
+1. SiteBreach: Provides information about a site breach.
+1. (The fourth service of haveibeenpwned.com is to look for leaked passwords based on hashes.
+This functionality is not implemented in the analyzer because based on my experience analysts are not really using it)

 # Configuration settings: